keboola/python-http-client/README.md

 ### AsyncHttpClient

 The package also provides an asynchronous version of the HTTP client called AsyncHttpClient.
 It allows you to make asynchronous requests using async/await syntax.
-To use the AsyncHttpClient, import it from keboola.http_client_async:
+To use the AsyncHttpClient, import it from keboola.http_client:

 ```py
 from keboola.http_client import AsyncHttpClient